TPReal/tp-vector/wiki/code_style.md

 ## Documentation

-The code is written in a clear and self-descriptive way.
-JSDoc is added where it is needed, or clearly beneficial.
-There are no strict requirements on using the JSDoc tags like `@param` etc.
+The code is well structured and self-documenting as much as possible.
+JSDoc is added where it is needed, or clearly beneficial, and the HTML documentation is generated using [typedoc](https://typedoc.org/), configured in [typedoc.json](../typedoc.json).
+However, it might be a good idea to read the code of the library, and not just the docs.

+When writing JSDoc, there are no strict requirements on using the tags like `@param` etc. A free-form text explaining the entity is enough.